Dozens of refugees ‘left on the streets’ in Westminster for two nights

 Items scattered on the pavement included suitcases, sleeping bags and even trays of food.

-The group briefly stood in the middle of the road – Belgrave Road – blocking traffic, before being escorted to the pavement by Met Police officers.
+The group later briefly stood in the middle of Belgrave Road blocking traffic, before being escorted to the pavement by Met Police officers.

 A spokesperson for the force said officers were “engaging with those involved and remain at the location in order to prevent any breach of the peace”.